Neophyte (botany)

-The Horse chestnut (Aesculus hippocastanum) is an example of a neophyte species, introduced to the British Isles in the 17th century.
+The European horse chestnut (Aesculus hippocastanum) - originally native to the Balkans - is an example of a neophyte species, introduced to the British Isles in the 17th century.
+It has subsequently been deliberately introduced to numerous other countries around the world.

 In botany, a neophyte (from Greek νέος (néos) "new" and φυτόν (phutón) "plant") is a plant species which is not native to a geographical region and was introduced in recent history.
 Non-native plants that are long-established in an area are called archaeophytes.
 In Britain, neophytes are defined more specifically as plant species that were introduced after 1492, when Christopher Columbus arrived in the New World and the Columbian Exchange began.

 Terminology

-The terminology of the invasion biology is very uneven.
+The terminology of invasion biology is very uneven.
 In the English-speaking world, terms such as invasive species or the like are mainly used, which is interpreted differently and do not differentiate between different groups of animals or characteristics of the species.
-The International Union for Conservation of Nature and Natural Resources (IUCN) differentiates in its definitions between alien species and invasive alien species; Alien species are species that have been introduced into a foreign area through human influence.
+The International Union for Conservation of Nature and Natural Resources (IUCN) differentiates in its definitions between alien species and invasive alien species; alien species are species that have been introduced into a foreign area through human influence.
 The invasive attribute (invasive) species are assigned that displace native species in their new habitat.

-In English, summarizing terms such as alien species (foreign species) or, in the case of suppressing potencies, invasive species (invasive species) are used without differentiating between plants, animals and fungi.
-However, the term "neonative" was proposed.